Raising the right size for better efficiency and profit for small farms

 “This idea was due in part to the rise in popularity of small acreage farms, or “ranchettes”.
 So many people were leaving the big cities to live on 5-15 acre country homes, they would want a small, gentle animal as a pet, agricultural tax exemption status, and the more adventurous may even want to raise their own beef.
 Small animals would eat far less than their modern-sized counterparts, and thrive in smaller environments”.

 The Miniature Hereford were defined as frame score sizes of (0000-1).
 Modern-day Herefords are defined as frame score sizes (4-9).
 That leaves a hole between frame score size 1 and 4).
 We believe there should be a better definition for beef cattle that describes why specific frame score categories identify Classic Herefords.

 MAU Classic Diamond 2 months old

-MAU Classic Diamond 12 months old in Houston winning Division Champion Heifer
+MAU Classic Diamond 12 months old in Denver winning Reserve Division Champion Heifer

 Our definition is: